 #5.
 Bell Peppers

-Plant them in the sun and they will grow in any climate.
+Plant them in the sun and they will grow in any climate the inspectors company.
 If you are in a cooler region or you have short warm seasons, use covers to extend growing time for your peppers.

 Your garden doesn’t have to be big.
 It can be a small plot in your backyard, along the side of your house or even in pots on your balcony — anywhere that gets some sun.